10 actions you might not realise will invalidate your home insurance

 Age Co helps homeowners over 50 find the right protection.
 We are 100% owned by Age UK and our profits go back to the charity.

 We keep the majority of our most valuable possessions at home, making our home insurance policy a lifeline should something go wrong.
-But, while many of us think we’re taking all the necessary precautions to protect our homes and insurance policies, you might not realise that you could invalidate your home insurance claim by something as simple as posting a selfie on holiday or doing a bit of home renovating.
+But many of us might not realise that you could invalidate your home insurance claim by something as simple as posting a selfie on holiday or doing a bit of home renovating.

 Here are some common actions that can invalidate a home insurance policy and stop you from making a claim.